 uOttawa Card Service Cardholder Agreement

-By obtaining a uOttawa card, depositing funds into your uOttawa card accounts or by using uOttawa card services, you agree to and accept all of these Cardholder Agreement.
+By obtaining a uOttawa card, depositing funds into any of the uOttawa card accounts or by using uOttawa card services, you agree to and accept all of the Cardholder Agreement.
 The Cardholder Agreement is subject to change from time to time and without notice.
 Future changes will become effective and will apply to all uOttawa cards in circulation at the time the amended Cardholder Agreement is posted on the University website and will supersede the previous Cardholder Agreement in effect at the time you acquired your uOttawa card.
 Be sure to review the Cardholder Agreement regularly.

 1. Use and ownership